yudongqiu/GomokuWeb/README.md

 To let 2 AI play against each other, put "AI" and "AI2" in the "Black" and "White" box.

+An DNN powered AI is added.
+To play against it, you need to install tensorflow and tflearn first, then enter "AI_tf" in the name textbox.

+It is suggested to choose AI Level 3 or smaller because the DNN evaluation is slow.
+But you will be surprised by the level of skills. :P

 If you have a new AI script, please name it starting from "AI", e.g. "AI_new.py", and put corresponding name in the box.

 Please Enjoy!